Part 2: Performance and Outcomes

 In managing the Commonwealth’s debt portfolio and meeting the Government’s financing requirements, the AOFM seeks to minimise debt servicing costs over the medium term at an acceptable level of risk, by which is meant an acceptable level of variability in cost outcomes.
 It also seeks to maintain liquid bond lines to facilitate the issuance of debt at acceptable cost and to manage the refinancing risk that arises when bond lines mature.

-The AOFM uses cost and risk measures that appropriately reflect the costs and risks faced by a sovereign debt manager.
+The AOFM uses measures that appropriately reflect the costs and risks faced by a sovereign debt manager.
 The primary cost measure used is historic accrual debt service cost.
 This includes interest payments made on AGS, realised market value gains and losses, capital indexation of indexed debt and the amortisation of any issuance premiums and discounts.
 Total accrual debt service cost can be expressed as a percentage of the stock of debt outstanding to provide the effective yield of the portfolio.
 The use of an historic accrual debt service cost measure excludes unrealised market value gains and losses.

 An alternative measure of cost is ‘fair value’, which takes account of unrealised gains and losses resulting from movements in the market value of physical debt and assets.
 Debt service cost outcomes are presented in the AOFM’s financial statements on this basis.
 A comprehensive income format is used that allows revenues and expenses on an historic basis to be distinguished from the effects of unrealised market value fluctuations.
 Fair value is useful in circumstances where it is possible that changes in market value may be realised in the future.